 I've always been quite creative, I grew up in a photography studio & assisted on photo shoots from the age of 10, but for some reason, despite my love for a camera, my parents discouraged me from following in their footsteps and pushed me in a different direction.
 For years I worked in a job I hated, then a stroke when I was 30 pushed me in a different direction leaving me with visual & neurological problems.

-Born out of frustration and a need to create, and also at the time becoming a mature mother, I needed something to do that wasn't baby related and something that I could use as therapy, an outlet for pent up emotion, something that I could do that incorporated my need to release stress and be creative, release my frustration, so I signed up for a night class City & Guilds in Jewellery Manufacturing and Silversmithing.
+Born out of frustration and a need to create, and also at the time becoming a mature mother, I needed something to do that wasn't baby related and something that I could use as therapy, an outlet for pent up emotion, something that I could do that incorporated my need to release stress and be creative, release my frustration, so I signed up for a couple of night classes in City & Guilds in Jewellery Manufacturing and Silversmithing & metalsmithing, then a BA in photography and digital art & design.
 I have to take my time making pieces due to my condition but I love it, I love creating things for others.

 My jewellery is what you would call artist or studio jewellery, I don't make bling, I use nature & emotions as inspiration for a piece & I only make one unique piece, I don't want to be a production line jewellery maker, I couldn't do it anyway, I see my pieces as small wearable metal sculptures.